Moneyl/RFGR-Script-Loader-Wiki/Docs/Scripting/Guides/Introduction.rst

 Note that while lua tables use 1 based indexing, the rfg object list uses 0 based indexing.
 This is a side effect of c++ using 0 based indexing, but, this may be changed in a future update to avoid inconsistency with existing lua standards.

-Where to go from here
+What next
 =====================================================================
 There are many other functions, types, and values available to scripts.
 Too many to list here.
-To see a list of functions and tables available to scripts and details about their usage you should look at the `namespaces`_ page.
-The `types`_ page has a list of types available to scripts.
-For more usage examples you should read the rest of the guides, and look through some of the `examples`_ provided.
+To see a list of them and more details you should view the `API`_ page.
+For more usage examples you should read the rest of the guides, and look through the `examples`_ provided.
 If you'd like to contribute the the docs you should read `contributing`_.

-.. _`namespaces`: ../Namespaces.html
-.. _`types`: ../Types.html
+.. _`API`: ../API.html
 .. _`contributing`: ../../Contributing.html
 .. _`examples`: ../Examples.html
-.. _`objects`: ../Types/Object.html
+.. _`objects`: ../API/rfg/Types/Object.html